Geometry-Aware Generation of Adversarial Point Clouds: Experiments

-While most of the experiments are conducted on point clouds of $1,024$ points, it is interesting to investigate whether the adversarial effects vary w.r.t. different numbers of points per instance.
+\textbf{Sensitivity Analysis on the Number of Points ---} While most of the experiments are conducted on point clouds of $1,024$ points, it is interesting to investigate whether the adversarial effects vary with respect to different numbers of points per instance.
 We conduct such experiments by respectively sampling $1,024$, $2,048$, and $4,096$ points from each CAD model as our working point clouds.
 We correspondingly set their sizes of local neighborhoods as $k = 16$, $32$, and $64$.
-Table \ref{table:ablation_study_num_points} shows that under both the measures of attack success rate and geometric regularity, our results are relatively stable w.r.t. different numbers of points.
+Table \ref{table:ablation_study_num_points} shows that under both the measures of attack success rate and geometric regularity, our results are relatively stable with respect to different numbers of points.
 We choose point clouds of $1,024$ points as the default setting.

-To investigate how the penalty parameters $\lambda_1$ and $\lambda_2$ in the geometry-aware regularizer (\ref{eq:Geo}) affect adversarial efficacy, we conduct experiments by varying each of them around their default values, while keeping the other one fixed.
-Plottings in Figure \ref{fig:sensitivity_study} show that attack success rates are relatively stable w.r.t. different values of $\lambda_1$ and $\lambda_2$, and our default values of $\lambda_1 = 0.1$ and $\lambda_2 = 1$ give the optimal results in terms of geometric regularity.
+\textbf{Sensitivity Analysis on Penalty Parameters ---} To investigate how the penalty parameters $\lambda_1$ and $\lambda_2$ in the geometry-aware regularizer (\ref{eq:Geo}) affect adversarial efficacy, we conduct experiments by varying each of them around their default values, while keeping the other one fixed.
+Plottings in Figure \ref{fig:sensitivity_study} show that attack success rates are relatively stable with respect to different values of $\lambda_1$ and $\lambda_2$, and our default values of $\lambda_1 = 0.1$ and $\lambda_2 = 1$ give the optimal results in terms of geometric regularity.

-We finally investigate the efficacy of our proposed $GeoA^3$ to attack different models of point set classifiers.
-We use the representative PointNet++ \cite{PointNetPP} and DGCNN \cite{DGCNN} whose classification performance on the benchmark ModelNet40 \cite{wu20153d} is better than that of PointNet \cite{PointNet}.
-Table \ref{table:ablation_study_network} shows that the attacking performance declines with the improved design of point set classifiers, and the corresponding geometric regularities drop as well.
-Such a phenomenon suggests that more effective attacking methods need to be designed specially to attack advanced models of point set classifiers, which is different from adversarial attacking of 2D images \cite{su2018robustness} where advanced image classifiers tend to be more vulnerable to adversarial examples.
-In the subsequent experiments, we use PointNet as the model of classifier to compare with existing methods for generation of adversarial point clouds.